at621/agent/readme.md

 # Credit Risk AI Agent

-A **proof-of-concept** AI-driven credit risk solution built with [LangChain](https://github.com/hwchase17/langchain), Python, and data science libraries.
+A **proof-of-concept** AI-driven credit risk solution built with LangChain.

 It demonstrates a typical workflow:
 1. **Problem Identification**: Determines if a user requests a PD or LGD model.
 2. **Data Ingestion & Preprocessing**: Reads raw data (CSV), cleans/imputes missing values, and encodes categorical variables.
-3. **Modeling**: Trains a suitable model (e.g., Logistic Regression for PD, XGBoost for LGD) with basic hyperparameter tuning.
+3. **Modeling**: Trains a suitable model (e.g., Logistic Regression for PD) with basic hyperparameter tuning using an LLM agent.
 4. **Compliance Check**: Uses an LLM-based chain to query regulation docs and identify potential issues.
 5. **Benchmarking**: Compares new model’s performance against a baseline (e.g., AUC = 0.70).
 6. **Documentation**: Generates a summary of the entire process (performance, compliance status, etc.).

-> **Note**: This is a toy example, **not** production-grade.
-It's meant to illustrate how you might structure a modular credit risk pipeline with LangChain.
+> **Note**: This is a simplified example, meant to illustrate how you might structure a modular credit risk pipeline with LangChain.

 ---